Skip to Main Content

 For parents sending their child off to college, there are a number of things to consider regarding insurance coverage.
 It may be helpful to sit down as a family and go over the policy so everyone involved understands the coverage and how to utilize it if needed.

 • Decide whether or not to keep your college student on your policy.
 Having a college student on your car insurance policy is likely to make the premiums increase, but it is also likely the cheapest option to provide coverage for the student.
 If a car is jointly owned by the student and parent, the student may be required to remain on the insurance policy.
-If the student owns their own car, they can get insurance in their own name but will likely have to pay more.
+If the student owns their own car, they can get insurance in their own name but will likely have to pay significantly more.
 Talk with an agent about your options to determine what’s best for your family.

 • Let your insurance provider know when your child starts college.
 It can be beneficial to keep your student on your insurance policy regardless of whether they are taking a car to college.
 They may be eligible for a student discount that offers a more affordable rate.
 Additionally, removing them from your coverage may result in a lapse of coverage that can lead to higher rates later on when they are added back to the policy or seek out their own insurance policy.

 • Consider your college student’s job.
-If a student will have a job at college that will require them to drive, whether it is as a delivery driver or for a driving service like Uber, standard car insurance will likely not be sufficient to cover those activities.
+If a student will have a job at college that will require them to drive, whether it is as a delivery driver or for a rideshare service like Uber, standard car insurance will likely not be sufficient to cover those activities.
 Insurance providers will typically offer options for additional coverage, but it is best to reach out to your insurance company and discuss how to make sure your student is covered by your policy.

 Frequently asked questions